-'Tis the season, to think about winter tires that is.
-Residents in the lower mainland and Vancouver Island might be able to get away with good all season tires if they stick close to home, but the rest of the province really should be equipped with true winter tires.
-After all, the signs requiring winter tires or the carrying of chains are already up in some parts of the province.
+Outside temperatures have dipped below 7 degrees, so it's time to consider installing your winter tires if you use them.
+Residents in the Lower Mainland and Vancouver Island might be able to get away with good all season or all weather tires if they stick close to home, but vehicles being driven in the rest of the province really should be equipped with true winter tires.

 If the tread depth is less than 3.5 mm, winter tires are considered to be worn out.
 Beware, as the tread wear bars on most tires begin to show at 1.6 mm, which is the minimum for summer season tires.
 Use a tread depth gauge to be sure.